facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 `[seq]`           | Matches any character in seq.
 `[!seq]`          | Matches any character not in seq.
 Will also accept character exclusions in the form of `[^seq]`.
 `[[:alnum:]]`     | POSIX style character classes inside sequences.
 See [POSIX Character Classes](#posix-character-classes) for more info.
 `\`               | Escapes characters.
-If applied to a meta character, it will be treated as a normal character.
+If applied to a meta character or non-meta characters, the character will be treated as a literal character.
+If applied to another escape, the backslash will be a literal backslash.
 `!`               | When used at the start of a pattern, the pattern will be an exclusion pattern.
 Requires the [`NEGATE`](#negate) flag.
 If also using the [`MINUSNEGATE`](#minusnegate) flag, `-` will be used instead of `!`.
 `?(pattern_list)` | The pattern matches if zero or one occurrences of any of the patterns in the `pattern_list` match the input string.
 Requires the [`EXTMATCH`](#extmatch) flag.
 `*(pattern_list)` | The pattern matches if zero or more occurrences of any of the patterns in the `pattern_list` match the input string.
 Requires the [`EXTMATCH`](#extmatch) flag.